 Follow these top five tips to ensure you and your home are prepared for the upcoming holidays and the winter season:

-- Insulate Pipes: If any of your pipes are housed in non-heated areas, such as a basement or a garage, it is crucial to ensure these pipes are insulated.
+If any of your pipes are housed in non-heated areas, it is crucial to ensure these pipes are insulated.
 This protection will help keep your pipes from freezing during the winter.

-- Outdoor Water Hoses, Faucets, and Interior Shut-Off: Water inside outdoor faucets can freeze and expand if they are left connected during colder temperatures.
+Water inside outdoor faucets can freeze and expand if they are left connected during colder temperatures.
 This expansion can cause connected faucets and pipes to freeze and break.
-To help prevent this, simply disconnect your water hoses, drain them of any remaining water, and store the hoses in a dry area.
+To help prevent this, disconnect your water hoses, drain them, and store them in a dry area.
 After you remove the hose, check the faucet for any leaks or drips that may need to be fixed.
 A leaking faucet can lead to water damage and severe plumbing issues during a freeze.
 Once your outdoor faucets are fully fixed, cover and insulate the faucets to avoid future issues.
 You may also have an interior shut-off valve in your home that is connected to outside faucets and plumbing.
 To avoid freezing, shut off the interior valve and open the outdoor faucet valve to ensure there is no remaining water in the line that could freeze.

 Stay ahead of potential home disasters.
 We’re here to help!
 Simply fill out our contact us form or call us at 443-967-3736.